A Central Limit Theorem for Punctuated Equilibrium: Asymptotic regimes --- main results

 \section{Asymptotic regimes --- main results}

 Branching Ornstein--Uhlenbeck models commonly have three asymptotic regimes (\citet{RAdaPMil2014,RAdaPMil2015,CAneLHoSRoc2017,KBar2014,KBarSSag2015, YRenRSonRZha2014, YRenRSonRZha2015}).
 The dependency between the adaptation rate $\alpha$ and branching rate $\lambda=1$ governs in which regime the process is.
 If $\alpha > 1/2$, then the contemporary sample is similar to an i.i.d. sample, in the critical case, $\alpha = 1/2$, we can, after appropriate rescaling, still recover the ``near'' i.i.d. behaviour and if $0 < \alpha < 1/2$, then the process has ``long memory'' (``local correlations dominate over the OU's ergodic properties'', \citet{RAdaPMil2014,RAdaPMil2015}).
-In the YOUj setup the same asymptotic regimes can be observed, even though \citet{RAdaPMil2014,RAdaPMil2015,YRenRSonRZha2014,YRenRSonRZha2015}) assume that the tree is observed at a given time point, $t$, with $n_{t}$ being random.
+In the context considered here by ``near'' and ``similar'' to i.i.d. we mean that the resulting CLTs resemble those of an i.i.d. sample.
+For example the limit distribution of the normalized sample average in the $\alpha>0.5$ YOU regime \citep[Thm. $1$ in][]{KBarSSag2015} is $\mathcal{N}(0,(2\alpha+1)/(2\alpha-1))$ and taking $\alpha\to \infty$ we obtain the classical $\mathcal{N}(0,1)$ limit (as intuition could suggest with instantaneous adaptation).
+In the YOUj setup the same three asymptotic regimes can be observed, even though \citet{RAdaPMil2014,RAdaPMil2015,YRenRSonRZha2014,YRenRSonRZha2015} assume that the tree is observed at a given time point, $t$, with $n_{t}$ being random.
 In what follows here, the constant $C$ may change between (in)equalities.
 It may in particular depend on $\alpha$.
 We illustrate the below Theorems in Fig. \ref{figYOUjCLT}.

-We consider the process $\overline{Y}_{n} = (\overline{X}_{n}-\theta)/\sqrt{\sigma_{a}^{2}/2\alpha}$ which is the the normalized sample mean of the YOUj process with $\overline{Y}_{0}=\delta_{0}$.
+We consider the process $\overline{Y}_{n} = (\overline{X}_{n}-\theta)/\sqrt{\sigma_{a}^{2}/2\alpha}$ which is the the normalized sample mean of the YOUj process with $\overline{Y}_{0}=\delta$.
 The next two Theorems consider its, depending on $\alpha$, asymptotic with $n$ behaviour.